googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 default value, the possibility of overflow exists.
 The integer bit-depth used in calculation shall be at least that of the data type of the item to which deltas are applied; for example, at least 16 integer bits when applying scaled deltas to an FWORD value.
-Saturation arithmetic shall be used, with the final result clamped to the range of the data type of the item to which deltas are applied;
-for example, [-32768, 32767] for an FWORD value.
+If overflow in the implementation-internal representation occurs, saturation arithmetic shall be used; values shall not wrap from maximum to minimum values, or vice versa.
+The final result should be clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32767] for an FWORD value.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)